 His younger brother John, who came to Victoria accompanied by two nephews and a son-in-law, took all Dennis' photos.
-Nephew Trevor took the collection of Vancouver memorabilia I had sorted out of the piles and piles of paper Dennis had squirreled away; he will deliver them to UBC Library's archivist.
-John promised to guard the souvenir scrapbook, full of Dennis's life, that I put together for the memorial John and elder brother Blake promised we'll have, at which time we will give his ashes to the sea, as he would have wished.
+Nephew Trevor took the collection of Vancouver memorabilia I had sorted out of the piles and piles of paper Dennis had squirreled away; Trevor said he will deliver them to UBC Library's archivist.
+John promised to guard the souvenir scrapbook full of Dennis's life that I put together for the memorial John and elder brother Blake promised we'll have, at which time we will give Dennis's ashes to the sea as he would have wished.

 As he would have wished.